YinHK-gameDev/unity-learn/build & publish/README.md

 -   Find the scene you want to **move and drag and drop it to the desired index**.

+### Excluding certain assets or objects from a Unity build

+Excluding certain assets or objects from a Unity build can be done in several ways depending on your needs.
+Here are the methods to achieve it:

+####  Mark Assets as **`Editor Only`**
+For Objects in Scenes: \
+    -   Add the **`EditorOnly`** **tag** to GameObjects you don't want included in the build.
+        -   Select the GameObject in the hierarchy.
+        -   Assign it the **EditorOnly** tag from the **Tag** dropdown.
+    -   Unity automatically excludes GameObjects with this tag during the build process.

+#### Use Asset Bundles

+-   Asset bundles allow you to package and exclude specific assets from the initial build.
+    -   Create and assign assets to an Asset Bundle using the **Asset Bundle Browser**.
+    -   Build the Asset Bundles separately.
+    -   Load them at runtime as needed, excluding them from the main build.

+#### Use Addressable Assets

+-   Unity's Addressable Asset System manages assets dynamically.
+    -   Mark assets as Addressable in the **Inspector**.
+    -   Addressable assets are not included in the build by default.
+    -   They can be downloaded or loaded from a remote location or a local cache as needed.

+#### Conditional Compilation

+-   Use `#if UNITY_EDITOR` preprocessor directives to exclude code or references to specific assets during a build:

+    ```cs
+      #if UNITY_EDITOR
+          Debug.Log("This code runs in the Editor only.");
+      #endif
+    ```

+#### Exclude Resources Folder

+-   Assets in the **Resources** folder are always included in the build.
+    -   To exclude them:
+        -   Move unnecessary assets out of the `Resources` folder into another directory.
+        -   Dynamically load assets using `AssetBundles` or `Addressables`.

+#### Use Build Exclusion Tools

+-   Third-party tools like **Build Report Inspector** can show you what assets are included in your build.
+-   You can manually remove unwanted assets based on the report.

+#### Script-Driven Asset Exclusion

+-   Create a custom build pipeline using Unity's `BuildPipeline.BuildPlayer`:
+    -   Use scripts to programmatically exclude assets from a build:
+        ```cs
+          AssetDatabase.DeleteAsset("Assets/Path/To/UnwantedAsset.asset");
+        ```

+#### Disable Unnecessary Scenes
+-   In **Build Settings**, only include the scenes you need in the build:
+    -   Go to **File > Build Settings**.
+    -   Uncheck scenes that you don’t want in the build.

+#### Use Asset Stripping

+-   Unity can strip unused assets during a build:
+    -   Enable **Code Stripping** in **Project Settings > Player > Other Settings > Managed Stripping Level**.
+    -   Use **Addressables** or code references to prevent accidental exclusion of needed assets.

+#### Manually Remove Unwanted Assets

+-   For assets that may still end up in the build (e.g., materials, textures, or audio files):
+    -   Manually verify references using the **Editor Log**:
+        -   After building, open the Editor Log to find a list of included assets.
+        -   Remove unwanted assets or replace them with placeholders.

+#### Build-Specific Assets (Using ScriptableObjects)

+-   Create a **ScriptableObject** to manage assets that should be included in different builds:
+    -   Define build profiles and load the appropriate assets dynamically.

 ### Platform list
 Each build **must have a target platform**.
 The Platform pane lists all the platforms you can build for.